On Umbilical Real Hypersufaces of Products of Complex Space Forms: Introduction

 \section{Introduction}

 Real space forms and their submanifolds have been extensively studied by many researchers.
 There are also several works devoted to the study of products of two real space forms.
 B.~Daniel~\cite{Benoit} provided necessary and sufficient conditions for a Riemannian manifold to be isometrically immersed into the products $\mathbb{S}^n \times \mathbb{R}$ or $\mathbb{H}^n \times \mathbb{R}$.
-Kowalcsyk~\cite{Kowalcsyk} extended Daniel's results to products of two space forms.
+Kowalczyk~\cite{Kowalcsyk} extended Daniel's results to products of two space forms.
 Moreover, Lira, Tojeiro, and Vitório~\cite{L-T-V} proved an existence and uniqueness theorem for isometric immersions of semi-Riemannian manifolds into products of semi-Riemannian space forms.

 Concerning umbilical hypersurfaces, Souam and Van der Veken~\cite{Souan-VdV} established existence conditions for totally umbilical hypersurfaces in Riemannian products of the form $M^n \times \mathbb{R}$ and provided a complete description of such hypersurfaces.
 Mendonça and Tojeiro~\cite{Mendonça-Tojeiro} classified umbilical submanifolds of arbitrary codimension, extending the classification obtained by Souam and Van der Veken in $\mathbb{S}^n \times \mathbb{R}$.
 In the product of two $2$-dimensional space forms, Nakad and Roth~\cite{Nakad-Roth} gave a characterization of totally umbilical hypersurfaces.
+More recently, de Lima and dos Santos~\cite{Lima-Santos} characterized nontrivial totally umbilical hypersurfaces in product spaces $M \times I$ and in warped products $I \times_\omega M$, showing that they arise locally as graphs over isoparametric families of totally umbilical hypersurfaces of $M$, and extending classification results to $\mathbb{S}^n \times \mathbb{R}$ and $\mathbb{H}^n \times \mathbb{R}$.

-In complex space forms, the works of Niegerball and Ryan, Liu and Xiao, and Yano and Kon~\cite{Niegerball-Ryan, Liu-Xiao, Yano-kon} provide fundamental material for the study of hypersurfaces.
-In particular, Niegerball and Ryan~\cite{Niegerball-Ryan} presented a detailed construction of important examples in the complex projective space and the complex hyperbolic space.
+In complex space forms, the works of Niebergall and Ryan, Liu and Xiao, and Yano and Kon~\cite{Niegerball-Ryan, Liu-Xiao, Yano-kon} provide fundamental material for the study of hypersurfaces.
+In particular, Niebergall and Ryan~\cite{Niegerball-Ryan} presented a detailed construction of important examples in the complex projective space and the complex hyperbolic space.
 They proved a theorem (Theorem~\ref{t4}) stating that the shape operator of a hypersurface in a complex space form with constant holomorphic sectional curvature cannot be parallel.
 They also showed that there are no totally umbilical hypersurfaces in $\mathbb{CP}^n$ or $\mathbb{CH}^n$.
 This latter fact was first established by Tashiro and Tachibana~\cite{Tashiro-Tachibana} in 1963.